AnilSathi23/Design-Patterns/README.md

 ## Polymorphism

-From Google
-In object-oriented programming (OOP), polymorphism refers to the ability of an object to take on multiple forms, meaning a single method name can perform different actions depending on the object type it is called on; essentially, allowing you to use the same interface for different underlying types, like calling a "print" method on a circle and a square, even though they will output different results based on their shape.
+Polymorphism is one of the fundamental principles of Object-Oriented Programming (OOP) in Java.
+The term "polymorphism" comes from Greek, meaning "many forms."
+In Java, it refers to the ability of a method or an object to take on many forms, enabling flexibility and scalability in programming.

+## Types of Polymorphism in Java

+### Compile-Time Polymorphism (Static Binding):

+- Achieved through method overloading.
+- The method to be called is determined at compile-time based on the method signature (method name, parameters, and their types).

 ```java
 class Calculator {